stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 and barrels.

-  The place was ghoulish-looking, but I was past minding such impressions and made at once for the staircase revealed by my flashlight&mdash;after a hasty glance at my watch, which shewed the hour to be 2 a.m.
+  The place was ghoulish-looking, but I was past minding such impressions and made at once for the staircase revealed by my flashlight--after a hasty glance at my watch, which shewed the hour to be 2 a.m.
 The steps creaked, but seemed tolerably sound; and I raced down past a barn-like second story to the ground floor.
 The desolation was complete, and only echoes answered my footfalls.
 At length I reached the lower hall, at one end of which I saw